Rayzon3/PingPong-with-python/README.md

 # PingPong-with-python

-This is a simple ping pong game made with Turle graphics module.
+This is a simple ping pong game made with Turtle graphics module.